* Inventory Reduction 2021 *

 (5) Duane's tone models a combination of compassion, serious scholarship, and firmly founded discipleship that should be elements that govern how the dialogue can and should be conducted.

-Checkout the “About” and "Book Excerpt" tabs for more information.
-The "Reviews" tab contains book reviews and reader comments, and the “Bio” tab has more information about the author.
+Checkout the “About,” "Book Excerpt," "Reviews" tabs for more information, and the “Bio” tab for information about the author.

 OLD PODCAST INTERVIEWS